 - The application of new knowledge.

-- Specific analysis and synthesis skills.
+- Initiative and synthesis analysis.

-- The capacity and facility for decision-making.
+- Decision-making capacity and facility.

-- Initiative and proactivity in problem-solving.
+- Capacity and proactivity in problem-solving.

 - Adaptation to changes.

-The most commonly used are:
+The most commonly used tests are:

-- The Terman Merrill Test. is one of the most widely used psychometric tests to measure IQ.
+- The Terman Merrill Test is one of the most widely used psychometric tests to measure IQ.

 Aptitudes and skills

-Psychometric tests of aptitudes and skills measure:
+Psychometric tests of aptitudes and skills judge:

 - Job skills and competencies.

-The most representative are:
+The most representative ones are:

 Personality